saifulislam88/docker/A.docker-principle-concept/introduction-docker-container.md

 - #### 🚀Multi-Stage Docker Images & Containers | Application Deployment

+Multi-stage Dockerfile is an essential feature provided by Docker that allows developers to create more efficient and smaller Docker images, resulting in faster builds, reduced image sizes, and improved security.

+Reduced Image Size

 - #### 🚀Composer-Based Docker Images & Containers | Application Deployment

 ##### 📌 The instructions/Command list in Dockerfile